-The book has 13 chapters.
 Chapter 1 offers a high-level overview of clinical testing and regulatory review of a pharmaceutical product.
 Chapter 2 reviews the Frequentist approach to the testing of hypotheses and in particular the two-action decision problem.
 In the context of drug development, the two actions correspond to progressing or not progressing a drug for further development.
+We discuss multiplicity and selective inference as well as how their indiscriminate uses have contributed to the replication crisis and the P-value controversy.
 Chapter 3 discusses the metrics commonly used to characterize the performance of a diagnostic test.
 Chapter 4 draws an analogy between successive trials conducted during the clinical testing of an investigational product and a series of diagnostic tests.
-Under this analogy, the condition to diagnose by a clinical trial is the existence of a clinically meaningful effect of the investigational product.
-We have found this analogy particularly useful to explain to our nonclinical colleagues why replication is such an important concept in drug development and to show why replication is not as easy as many people might hope.
+Under this analogy, the condition to diagnose by a clinical trial is the existence of a clinically meaningful effect for the investigational product.
+We have found this analogy particularly useful to explain to our clinical colleagues why replication is such an important concept in drug development and to show why replication is not as easy as many people might hope.

 The predictive power of a diagnostic test depends on the existing information concerning the prevalence of the condition to be diagnosed in a relevant population.
 Similarly, the predictive power of a clinical trial depends on available prior knowledge concerning the investigational product.
 Articulating such prior knowledge is the topic of Chap.
-5. In Chap.
-6, we describe metrics that are useful to evaluate designs and associated decision rules for efficacy assessment at various stages of premarketing development.
-The focus on efficacy is due to the generally well-defined endpoints to decide the beneficial effect of a new drug.
+5. In the past 10 years, we have witnessed an increasing use of historical control data in the design and analysis of clinical trials, both when concurrent control data are available and when they are completely absent.
+We expanded Chap.
+5 to include this topic and include an example on the challenge and use of historical control data when the trial providing evidential basis for an orphan drug approval included no concurrent control.
+In Chap.
+6, we describe metrics that are useful to evaluate designs and associated decision rules for efficacy assessment at the various stages of pre-marketing development.
+The focus on efficacy is due to the generally well-defined endpoints to decide upon the beneficial effect of a new drug.
 Chapter 7 covers the proof-of-concept stage, while Chaps.
 8 and 9 cover the dose-response and confirmatory stage, respectively.
+Throughout Chaps.
+7-9, we have added new examples where the primary endpoint is binary.